Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Introduction

-However, mathematical formalisms and methods for studying complex systems algorithmically and locally are still modest in comparison to analytical and global approaches.
+However, mathematical formalisms and methods for studying complex systems algorithmically and locally are still scarce in comparison to analytical and global approaches.
 To investigate and better understand systems algorithmically and locally, in particular complex systems, we recently proposed the so-called allagmatic method to create computer models of systems \cite{RN114,RN210}.
 Allagmatic refers to exchange, alternation, or change of structures and operations \cite{Chateau.2008,DelFabbro.2021}.
-Here and thus within complex systems modelling, it refers to changes and transformations a system is undergoing over time \cite{RN210,DelFabbro.2021,RN346}.
-The allagmatic method furthermore borrows concepts from cybernetics \cite{DelFabbro.2021,RN59,RN71} and philosophy, particularly from the philosophy of individuation of the French philosopher Gilbert Simondon \cite{DelFabbro.2021,RN125,delfabbro}.
-Simondon carefully and extensively studied technical objects such as engines and vacuum tubes but also natural processes such as crystallisation.
-He created a metaphysic and general terminology to describe these technical objects and natural processes.
-In the previous studies \cite{RN114,RN210}, they were implemented in the allagmatic method in the form of a system metamodel where technical and natural objects were looked at as systems.
+The method refers to changes and transformations a system is undergoing over time \cite{RN210,DelFabbro.2021,RN346} and furthermore borrows concepts from cybernetics \cite{DelFabbro.2021,RN59,RN71} and philosophy, particularly from the philosophy of individuation of the French philosopher Gilbert Simondon \cite{DelFabbro.2021,Simondon.2020,RN125,delfabbro} and Alfred North Whitehead \cite{Whitehead.1929}.
+Simondon carefully and extensively studied technical objects such as engines and vacuum tubes, but also natural processes such as crystallisation and wave-particle dualism.
+He created a metaphysical and general terminology to describe these technical objects and natural processes.

+In previous studies \cite{RN114,RN210}, these abstract concepts were implemented into the allagmatic method in the form of a system metamodel where technical and natural objects were looked at as systems.
 Rather than describing the global behaviour, the individual elements interacting with each other at a local level are described from which the global behaviour emerges.
 The global behaviour is thus implicitly defined.
 A system, according to the previous studies \cite{RN114,RN210}, consists of at least one structure describing the spatial domain and at least one operation describing the temporal domain of the system.
 Structure and operation together form a system in a so-called virtual regime providing an abstract description of a model of a system.
-Adding concrete parameters to it forms a metastable system in a metastable regime providing a concrete model of the system.
-Finally, adding further concrete parameters to the system and executing the model form an actual system in the actual regime.
+Adding concrete parameters leads to the formation of a metastable system in a metastable regime providing a concrete model of the system.
+Finally, by adding further concrete parameters to the system and executing the model, an actual system in the actual regime is formed.